-The 2025 Policy Innovation Lab is underway, for its second iteration.
-This year’s topic is Culture and Commemoration.
-Jordan Hanas, Aliya Jansen and Taryn Lachman (Summer Interns with the City of Lethbridge & Prentice Institute) have been attending presentations and panels on the topic and working to support the City with the implementation of the 2024 Civic Culture Plan, which aims to promote Lethbridge as a vibrant intercultural hub that reflects the contributions and experiences of its increasingly diverse population.
+Summer of 2025 saw the second iteration of the Policy Innovation Lab.
+This year’s topic was Culture and Commemoration.
+Jordan Hanas, Aliya Jansen and Taryn Lachman (Summer Interns with the City of Lethbridge & Prentice Institute) attended presentations and panels on the topic and worked to support the City with the implementation of the 2024 Civic Culture Plan, which aims to promote Lethbridge as a vibrant intercultural hub that reflects the contributions and experiences of its increasingly diverse population.

 PIL student interns Aliya Jansen, Jordan Hanas and Taryn Lachman